fereshteh-ahmadnezhad/today-i-learned/toefl/speaking.md

 2. It is economical...
 3. It is time-consuming...
 4. It relieves one's stress and anxiety...
-5. It helps one socialize with others or improve one's social skills.
+5. It helps one socialize with others or improves one's social skills.
 6. It will help one to broaden their perspective/horizon
 7. It will help one to enrich their experience
 8. One's personal life:
    1. People lead a hectic life, job, live in a metropolitan city
 9. One's personality:
    1. Some are introverted.
 Opposite: sociable
-   2. They would rather hang out/socialize with friends
+   2. They would rather **hang out/socialize** with friends
 10. Effect on one's personality/experience
     1. One is a shy person, but such a change/an experience may help them **to learn how to view life differently**.
 11. Psychological effects on one: